|Dream Bigger, Create Legacy

 YOU 177 is a journey from dreams to legacy.
 That means expanding what you believe is possible and focusing on what really matters.
 It means seeing things in new ways and making new connections.

-Aspirations become action in a big-picture context through strategic legacy projects.
+Elders and students may ultimately also work on legacy projects together.
 Legacy projects aren't "projects" in the ordinary sense.
-Ultimately your whole school, and each life in it, becomes a "legacy project" in process.
-Legacy projects are the building blocks of a new 7-Generation World, calling on intellect, empathy, and creativity – each essential to meet 21st century challenges.
+Legacy projects are the building blocks of a new 7-Generation World, calling on intergenerational intellect, empathy, and creativity.

 Dream Bigger, Create Legacy.
 Join us on the leading edge of education innovation.
 Contact the Legacy Project at 1-800-772-7765 or e-mail us.
 For updates on YOU 177, follow the Legacy Project on Twitter and sign up